NLnetLabs/krill-sync/README.md

 # krill-sync

-An *experimental* tool to synchronize an RRDP and/or Rsync server with a "hidden" remote [RFC 8182](https://tools.ietf.org/html/rfc8182) RRDP publication point. _**Note:** currently only tested with and makes assumptions specific to [Krill](https://nlnetlabs.nl/projects/rpki/krill/)._
+A tool to synchronize an RRDP and/or Rsync server with a "hidden" remote [RFC 8182](https://tools.ietf.org/html/rfc8182) RRDP publication point. _**Note:** currently only tested with and makes assumptions specific to [Krill](https://nlnetlabs.nl/projects/rpki/krill/)._

 ## TL;DR